o3de/o3de.org/content/docs/user-guide/features/visualization/animation/character-editor/custom-events-parameters.md

 ---
-description: ' Create custom events and parameters for use in Open 3D Engine''s Animation Editor. '
+description: ' Create custom events and parameters for use in Amazon Lumberyard''s Animation Editor. '
 title: Creating Custom Motion Events and Parameters Using C++
 ---
 # Creating Custom Motion Events and Parameters Using C\+\+ {#char-animation-editor-custom-events-parameters}